intergrals/Catch-of-the-Day/readme.md

 - Any additional function that uses "this" must use arrow notation.
 - this.props.history.push([ext]) can be used to reroute to different page with minimal loading time.
 - Can pass functions down to children.
+- A component's key cannot be easily accessed, thus a popular workaround is to pass it in twice (as key and also as something else).